Pennsylvania DUI Defense Attorney

-Over the past decade, the Washington area has witnessed a noticeable increase in the number of individuals charged with driving under the influence of drugs.
-While most people are aware of the state’s laws regarding alcohol and driving, they may be unaware of Pennsylvania’s equally rigorous drug driving laws.
-It is illegal for a driver to be in physical control of a motor vehicle while under the influence of any drug or controlled substance.
-If a chemical test indicates drug impairment, individuals can face charges of driving under the influence of drugs.
+The Washington area has seen a significant rise in drug-related DUI cases over the past decade.
+While people are familiar with the laws regarding alcohol and driving, many may not be aware of Pennsylvania’s equally strict laws for drug driving.
+It’s against the law to be in control of a vehicle while under the influence of any drug or controlled substance.
+Chemical tests can reveal drug impairment, which can lead to charges of driving under the influence of drugs.

 DUI and Prescription Drugs

 Did you know that some prescription drugs can have highly intoxicating effects?
-Taking these drugs and then driving can result in a drugged driving charge.
-Common substances found in prescription drugs such as hydrocodone, codeine, and oxycodone have been identified as leading causes of driving under the influence charges.
-It’s not just prescription drugs – even over-the-counter medications like Benadryl can make you drowsy and affect your ability to drive, potentially leading to DUI charges.
-It’s important to carefully read the labels on all drug packaging and follow the recommended guidelines for usage.
+Taking these drugs and then getting behind the wheel can land you with a drugged driving charge.
+The most common substances in prescription drugs, like hydrocodone, codeine, and oxycodone, are major contributors to DUI charges.
+But it’s not just prescription drugs – even over-the-counter medications like Benadryl can make you drowsy and impair your driving ability, leading to DUI charges.
+Always read the labels on drug packaging carefully and follow the recommended guidelines.

-Driving under the influence, in any of its forms, is something to be taken seriously.
-If you find yourself arrested for DUI, don’t hesitate to reach out to Washington criminal defense attorney Sean Logue and his associates at Logue Law.
-With their thorough understanding of Pennsylvania’s DUI laws, they will defend you aggressively and guide you toward the best possible outcome.
-Available 24/7, you can contact them at (844) PITT-DUI or 412-389-0805, or visit their website for more information.
-Initial consultations are free.
-Logue Law proudly serves Washington, PA, Ohio, and West Virginia.
+Driving under the influence is never to be taken lightly, regardless of the form it takes.
+If you find yourself facing a DUI arrest, our team at Logue Law, led by Washington criminal defense attorney Sean Logue, is here to help.
+With our in-depth knowledge of Pennsylvania’s DUI laws, we will vigorously defend you and strive for the best possible outcome.
+We’re available 24/7, so don’t hesitate to contact us at (844) PITT-DUI or 412-389-0805, or visit our website for more information.
+Your initial consultation is free.
+Trust Logue Law to serve Washington, PA, Ohio, and West Virginia with pride.

-Remember, if you’re facing charges of DUI, don’t delay in seeking the assistance of an attorney.
-Having a dedicated, experienced, and trained Washington PA DUI lawyer by your side can greatly impact your future beyond your court date.
+If you’re facing DUI charges, remember not to delay in seeking the assistance of an attorney.
+Having a dedicated, experienced, and trained Washington PA DUI lawyer by your side can make a significant impact on your future, even beyond your court date.